What is SMV and why is it important?

-Standard Time (also referred to as the “Standard Minute Value” or “SMV”), is the time required for a qualified worker working at “Standard Performance” to perform a given task.
+Standard Minute Value (also referred to as the “Standard Time” or “SMV”), is the time required for a qualified worker working at “Standard Performance” to perform a given task.
 The SMV includes additional allowances for rest and relaxation, machine delay and anticipated contingencies.

 SMV is the universal measurement of time and its accuracy and consistency are essential as the foundation for measurement and organisation of key business processes such as Production Targets, Line Balancing, Production Planning, Incentive Schemes, and the quantification of Operator Performance and Factory Efficiency.

 Establishing a precise SMV can however be extremely difficult when using traditional methods of work measurement.
 This is because production workers are neither robots nor machines, and do not work at a constant rate throughout the working day.
 Making accurate and consistent measurement is therefore very difficult.
 Moreover, people are affected by motivation, fatigue and job familiarity and therefore work at a varying performance levels during their working period.

 A reliable, predictive and ethical means of establishing Standard Time is therefore an essential element of today’s business process – and GSDCost is the world-leading fashion industry benchmark to calculate SMV.

 Time Study is a traditional method of time quantification, developed under very different business conditions than those we see today.
 In today’s business environment, there are essentially four main areas where the process of Time Study does not meet the needs of a modern manufacturer and, as a consequence creates inaccurate and inconsistent data:

 During time study, a large statistical sample must be taken in order to compensate for the variability of the human worker.
 A one-minute operation should be studied for two hours.
 That’s 40 hours of Time Study for a 20-minute product.
 Shorter studies may, of course, be made but only at the cost of accuracy and in today’s highly competitive conditions this trade-off is unacceptable.